Equipment

 What we train with and what you might eventually own

 Here is the thing: you do not need any of this yet.
 We have spare Red Dragon synthetic longswords and safety glasses at the club, and we lend them to anyone who is just starting out.
 So your first Tuesday?
 Just turn up in comfortable clothes.
-Tracksuit bottoms and a t-shirt, something you can move around in.
-Avoid zips, hard buttons, buckles, anything that could snag on a sword or a training partner.
+A t‑shirt and whatever you are comfortable moving around in.
 That is genuinely all you need.

 Most people come back after their first session.
 And when you do, you will start thinking about your own gear.
 There is no rush at all.
 Nobody is going to prod you about it.
 But here is roughly how it builds up over time.